evannetwork/evannetwork.github.io/dev/getting-started.md

 On top of the Blockchain- and the Storage Engine we build services and APIs to build secure, fast and robust applications.
 + content and contract encryption
-+ contact management with integrated key management and key exchange
++ contact management with integrated on-chain key management and key exchange thourgh the
 + mailbox system to offer offline invite and contact possibilities
-+ Data Contracts with security and role management
++ Data Contracts with security-, role management and the ability to add encrypted content an a highly flexible way
-+ DBCP description language to build unstoppable ÐAPPs and Smart Agents
++ [DBCP](/dev/dbcp) description language to build unstoppable ÐAPPs and Smart Agents
 + [ENS](/dev/ens) and [ENS2DNS](/dev/ens2dns) to make the user's life easier